Wu-Tang: An American Saga season 3: Here's what we know so far

 During the first season, we see various events from the history of the group occurring including RZA's first outing into rap as a solo artist under the name of Prince Rakeem.
 During that time he works on a single Ooh I Love You Rakeem which then runs into problems before he's dropped from the label.

-These parts of the story are certainly based in reality and even the problems with Tommy Boy failing to get the rights to the original sample are based on real events.
+These parts of the story are certainly based on reality and even the problems with Tommy Boy failing to get the rights to the original sample are based on real events.

 Wu-Tang: An American Saga cast